Thibaud-43/Webserver/README.md

 | 11. upload              | bool ON or OFF |
 | 12. location            | first $ARG must be URI and every directive can be called except for listen and server_name. |

+- Location blocks will ihnerits from Server block.
 - A Location directive cannot be called inside a Location scope;
 - A Server directive cannot be called inside a Location scope or a Server scope;
 - Several servers can be create inside a cluster;